 - Improper Duplication

-The cardinal problem related to any automated platform migration is an unnecessary duplication of content related to the canonical URLs.
+The cardinal problem related to any automated platform migration is the unnecessary duplication of content related to the canonical URLs.

 Layer navigation, pagination, and proper product sorting can get really messed up in platform transitions and can be a big hassle to figure out later on in a brand-new platform with no experienced administrators.

-Dynamic URLs need to be checked so as to not link to the same content and the URL-generating algorithms must be reconfigured for optimal performance.
+Dynamic URLs need to be checked to ensure they do not link to duplicate content, and the URL-generating algorithms must be reconfigured for optimal performance.

 These kinds of errors are doubly confusing to customers since the link “seems” to be working properly.